Franz Jáchym: Episcopacy

 On 20 January 1950, Jáchym was appointed Coadjutor Bishop of Vienna and Titular Archbishop of Vienna.
 He arrived at St. Stephen's Cathedral for what was supposed to be his episcopal consecration on 23 April 1950.
 However, before the ceremony could take place, he stood up and addressed the congregation, saying that he did not "feel worthy of such an honor", before leaving the cathedral, where a car was waiting for him, and returning to his apartment.
 Later, canons of the cathedral recalled that the purple robe, the biretta, and shoes he was wearing were not even his, but were borrowed from the cathedral sacristy.

 Jáchym firmly declined to become a bishop, but Pope Pius XII refused to accept his decision.
 His consecration was rescheduled to 19 May 1950, and took place in Rome and the church of Santa Maria dell'Anima.
 Archbishop of Vienna Cardinal Theodor Innitzer was principal consecrator, with bishops Michael Keller and Alois Hudal serving as co-consecrators.

 While there are varying accounts as to why Jáchym chose to reject his episcopal consecration in the first place, he did remain loyal to his office and to the archbishop, both Innitzer and his successor, Cardinal Franz König.
 As coadjutor bishop, he led the building department of the Archdiocese of Vienna, building new churches and commissioning artwork.

-From 1952-56, he served as Chairman of the Austrian Bishops' Conference.
+From 1952 to 1956, he served as Chairman of the Austrian Bishops' Conference.
 In 1956, he took over leadership of the archdiocesan offices.
-From 1963-65, he took part in the Second Vatican Council.
+From 1963 to 1965, he took part in the Second Vatican Council.
 From 1 September 1969 to 31 December 1980, he was vicar general of the archdiocese, succeeding Jakob Weinbach.
 On 30 September 1972, he became dean of St. Stephen's Cathedral and Chancellor of the Faculty of Catholic Theology at the University of Vienna.
 On 15 September 1983, he resigned from his positions, aged 73.

 Franz Jáchym monument at Franz-Jáchym-Platz in Vienna.